WHAT TO KNOW

 - Identify states or schools that you are interested in for college

 - Consider attending a couple of volleyball camps at the schools that interest you

 - Update Momentum player profile with current stats and academic info

 - Start building your Athletic Resume (we can send you the template)

 - Send your schools of interest an introductory email

 - Complete and return questionnaires or messages to coaches that have requested information from you

 - Register with the free recruiting resources like University Athlete and FieldLevel

 - If you’re looking to pursue NCAA DI or DII schools, register yourself in the NCAA Eligibility Center

-- Attend more volleyball camps at schools that interest you so you meet the coaching staff and can tour campus
+- Attend more volleyball camps at schools that interest you so you meet the coaching staff and can tour the campus

 - Update Momentum player profile and Athletic Resume